sinedied/foldable-talk/foldable.md

-title: Les web apps multi écran, c'est pas sec... mais on s'est jeté à l'eau
+title: Create multi-screen experiences for the new mobile web
 class: animation-fade
 layout: true